andycharlespoenas/Catholic-Holy-Bible/README.md

 - Chat and Forum system<br>
 - Video Cam chat support in Private Chat<br>
 - No chat logs stored in server and Strict Encryption of Private Chat betwen user and another user<br>
 - Vatican Mass Live ( Community support.
-If anyone be there, can get video and connect to the www.theromecatholic.org server so the other users can watching it)<br>
+If anyone be there, can get video and connect to the www.theromecatholic.org server so the other users can stream it)<br>
 - Will be listed on  www.theromecatholic.org <br>